Skip to Main Content

 4. Environmental Management

-The responsible management of natural resources and ecosystems—including soils, plants, animals, water, and air, and the services they provide—underpins the health of communities and economies and for society to thrive over the long term.
+The responsible management of natural resources and ecosystems—including soils, plants, animals, water, and air, and the services they provide—underpins the health of communities and economies for society to thrive over the long term.

 5. Post-Mining Transition